-Answer: Most laboratories usually can process results in 2-3 days from the time your samples are received.
-There are also expedited methods to ensure a fast turnaround time is results are needed more urgently, such as for adding a name to a birth certificate.
+Answer: Most laboratories usually can process results in 2 to 3 days from the time your samples are received.
+There are also expedited methods to ensure a fast turnaround time if results are needed more urgently, such as for adding a name to a birth certificate.

 Question: Are there different types of DNA Paternity Tests?

 Answer: There are Legal and Non-Legal Paternity tests.
 The legal test results can be used in court, such as for child support.